 There are many other modifications you can do with this old dresser seat that will suit your needs and wants.
 The possibilities are endless!

-So read on this simple but great tutorial to learn how you can turn an old dresser into a piece of seating furniture, and imagine what other purposes this DIY bench can serve.
+So read this simple but great tutorial to learn how you can turn an old dresser into a piece of seating furniture, and imagine what other purposes this DIY bench can serve.

 Don’t forget to share your ideas through the comments box below ;)